Ex-Arsenal boss Unai Emery profiled - from masterclass, good ebening to Liverpool

-Unai Emery will be aiming to continue his dazzling record in European competition this evening when his Villarreal side travel to face Liverpool in the first leg of their Champions League semi-final.
+Unai Emery will be aiming to continue his dazzling record in European competition this evening when his Villarreal side host Liverpool in the second leg of their Champions League semi-final.
+He will hope his team can come back from their 2-0 defeat last week at Anfield.

+Villarreal host Liverpool this evening with kick off scheduled of 8pm BST.

 The ex-Arsenal manager has already secured one continental title during his stint with the Spanish club, and will be hoping that his side can repeat the upset caused by their impressive quarter-final victory over German giants Bayern Munich.